 - Invited Application

-The deadline for the receipt of the Letter of Intent is November 1.
-Candidates will be notified by December 15 whether or not they have been invited to submit a full grant proposal.
-The full application is due February 1.
+The deadline for the receipt of the Letter of Intent is December 1.
+Candidates will be notified by the end of January whether or not they have been invited to submit a full grant proposal.
+The full application is due March 1.
 If these deadlines fall on the weekend, applications will be accepted until the close of business that following Monday.
 The earliest an award can activate is July 1.
 Awards activate on the first of the month.

 LETTER OF INTENT INSTRUCTIONS